altexdim/sourcemod-plugin-gungame/README.txt

 	+ Add grenade warmup
 	* What is wrong with random number generator?
 GetRandomInt(0,12) give one the same value on server start even i use SetRandomSeed().
-	* And once again something wrong with top10.txt, not correctly calculated after player win.
-	  Last winner saved to place 10 even it has less wins than 10-th player from top10.(!!!)
-	  Temporary fix: insert gg_rebuild into server.cfg
 	* Colorize nick names in chat by red/blue color.
 	  Is it possible on CSS?
 (MessageSay2 or etc.)
 	* Colorize nick name on top left corner on gg win.